curl/curl/docs/libcurl/opts/CURLMOPT_MAX_HOST_CONNECTIONS.md

 # DESCRIPTION

 Pass a long to indicate **max**.
-The set number is used as the maximum amount of simultaneously open connections to a single host (a host being the same as a host name + port number pair).
+The set number is used as the maximum amount of simultaneously open connections to a single host (a host being the same as a hostname + port number pair).
 For each new session to a host, libcurl might open a new connection up to the limit set by CURLMOPT_MAX_HOST_CONNECTIONS(3).
 When the limit is reached, new sessions are kept pending until a connection becomes available.

 The default **max** value is 0, unlimited.
 This set limit is also used for proxy connections, and then the proxy is considered to be the host for which